Hip Dysplasia: The silent condition

 How will parents know if their child has Hip Dysplasia?

 Screening by your Child Health service is a vital tool for detecting whether your child has Hip Dysplasia.
-Early diagnosis and treatment of Hip Dysplasia are so important as it’s the best way to prevent osteoarthritis in adulthood.
+Early diagnosis and treatment of Hip Dysplasia are so important as its the best way to prevent osteoarthritis in adulthood.

-If your child has a risk factor or an abnormal finding at their regular screening, they will be referred to a specialist who will arrange further testings or x-rays required and implement an appropriate management plan.
+If your child has a risk factor or an abnormal finding at their regular screening, they will be referred to a specialist who will arrange further testing or x-rays required and implement an appropriate management plan.

 How can parents manage, or even avoid, Hip Dysplasia?

 Early detection of Hip Dysplasia is vital as if left untreated, can lead to chronic pain, limping and degenerative arthritis.
-On the positive side, early management of Hip Dysplasia allows the hip joint to develop normally, minimising the need for surgical intervention and reduce the risk of long term disability.
-Therefore, every parent must ensure their child’s hips are screened at each of their early child health visits.
+On the positive side, early management of Hip Dysplasia allows the hip joint to develop normally, minimizing the need for surgical intervention and reduce the risk of long term disability.
+Therefore, every parent must ensure their child's hips are screened at each of their early child health visits.

 Avoid swaddling techniques where a baby's legs are tightly wrapped by either learning the correct technique or using a pouch that avoids restriction of hip movement.

-Author: Assoc Prof Leo Donnan Orthopaedic Surgeon VicOrtho [email protected]
+Author: Assoc Prof Leo Donnan Orthopaedic Surgeon VicOrtho donnan.office@vicortho.com.au

 REFERENCES: